 - Invest time in quality content marketing.
 Not just high-volume content creation, but 10x content marketing – create content that’s high-quality, trustworthy, and earns backlinks from other websites.
 This may consume a lot of time, but it can really support ranking performance.

 - Target queries in the form of questions.
 You can do this by writing blogs that discuss commonly-asked industry questions of your audience or target market.
+Using generative AI, you can come up with ideas for your blog posts or use cases that address customer questions.

 - Use structured data on your website.
 This will fully utilize Google SERP functionalities such as featured snippets.
 Structured data gives Google information about your content that will allow the search algorithm to classify your pages.
 For instance, adding “recipe” as a content type in your page’s structured data will allow Google to recognize the content as a recipe.